Buylabs-LLC/project-invasion/README.md

 # Project invasion info
 ## Info
-To install run `wget run https://pastebin.com/raw/ugDzcEFd` and input one of the following options upon asked.
+To install run `pastebin run https://pastebin.com/ugDzcEFd` and input one of the following options upon asked.
 - Turtle
 - Master
 - Router